Yadvendrasinhji

+Career

-Yadvendrasinhji made his first-class debut in 1934-35, and played in the Nawanagar team that won the Ranji Trophy final in 1936-37, along with his cousins Indravijaysinhji and Ranvirsinhji.
+Yadvendrasinhji made his first-class debut in 1934–35, and played in the Nawanagar team that won the Ranji Trophy final in 1936–37, along with his cousins Indravijaysinhji and Ranvirsinhji.
 Batting at number nine, he made 39 not out and 45 not out, sharing a ninth-wicket partnership of 76 in the first innings with Ranvirsinhji, and a tenth-wicket partnership of 133 in 96 minutes in the second innings with Mubarak Ali.

-He continued to play for Nawanagar with moderate success until 1947-48.
+He continued to play for Nawanagar with moderate success until 1947–48.
 He twice made his highest score of 58.
-In 1945-46, against Baroda, he made 58 and 27 and took a wicket in each innings.
-In his next match, in 1946-47, he top-scored with 58 in the second innings when Nawanagar lost by an innings to Bombay.
+In 1945–46, against Baroda, he made 58 and 27 and took a wicket in each innings.
+In his next match, in 1946–47, he top-scored with 58 in the second innings when Nawanagar lost by an innings to Bombay.